tae898/room-env/README.md

 This document, RoomEnv-v1, is the most up-to-date one.

-We have released a challenging [OpenAI Gym](https://www.gymlibrary.dev/) compatible environment.
+We have released a challenging [Gymnasium](https://www.gymlibrary.dev/) compatible environment.
 The best strategy for this environment is to have both episodic and semantic memory systems.
 See the [paper](https://arxiv.org/abs/2212.02098) for more information.